zimboU73/glowAI/README.md

 Do keep in mind that all features may not work (read more below).
 Also, I am not responsible for any damage that may happen to your device.

 This module was created for my personal use, hence it will not receive further updates.
 Bugs are also unlikely to be fixed in the future.
-Constructive development and distribution on part of other enthusiasts are permitted but <ins>credits must be provided to all in `CREDITS` section.</ins>
+Constructive development and distribution on part of other enthusiasts are permitted but **credits must be provided to all in [CREDITS](https://github.com/zimboU73/glowAI/edit/main/README.md#credits) section.**

 ## Supported Devices